je-santos/MPLBM-UT/README.rst

 Multiphase LBM Toolbox: Permeable media analysis using the Palabos library and in-house codes
 ================================================================================

-This workflow calculates capillary pressure curves, relative permeability, tortuosity, contact angles, and the percolation pathway of grain packs/image slices
+This workflow calculates capillary pressure curves, relative permeability, tortuosity, contact angles, and the percolation pathway of grain packs/image slices.
+The direct fluid flow simulation is performed using Palabos v2.

-Workflow created by Javier E. Santos and Abhishek Bihani
+This repository was created by Javier E. Santos and Abhishek Bihani

-Collaborators: Christopher Landry, Hugh Daigle and Masa Prodanovic
+in collaboration with Christopher Landry, Hugh Daigle and Masa Prodanovic

 .. figure:: /illustrations/percolation.png
     :align: right